 If you choose an electric piano keyboard such as our favorite – the Yamaha PSRE253, you’ll get a pair of quality headphones and a handy stand along with it.
 The keyboard is fantastic as you will be able to take it with you anywhere, put it in the study or a spare bedroom and learn using fun online tutorials at your own pace.

 Most of what you learn in traditional piano lessons doesn’t help you very much.
 Many studies show that if we’re not enjoying what we’re doing, we don’t learn very quickly.
 So, we recommend learning using the “number system”.
-The reason you want to play music is because it brings you happiness and joy, right?
-So why get all tense about learning and practising?
+The reason you want to play music is that it brings you happiness and joy, right?
+So why get all tense about learning and practicing?

-If you’ve ever played a videogame or a sport you loved, you’ll realise it’s possible to have fun along the way too.
+If you’ve ever played a video game or a sport you loved, you’ll realize it’s possible to have fun along the way too.
 Start by learning to play the music you truly love.